The Beginner’s Guide to Piano Chords

 Once you have mastered the basic chords, it becomes much easier to master playing the piano.
 Of course, it takes practice to play chords correctly and hone your skills in chord progression – but the effort will be well worth it.

-Be Natural Music offers in-person and online classes for students of various experience levels if you’re interested in taking piano lessons.
+Be Natural Music, in Santa Cruz and Cupertino, offers in-person and online classes for students of various experience levels if you’re interested in taking piano lessons.
 We’ll teach you everything from the basics of reading music notation to finding your inner creativity.